qdsb/coinmarketcap/scraper/README.md

 # Scraper Section

-A Scraper designed to scrape web pages from coinmarketcap.com and obtain data.
+A Scraper designed to scrape web pages from coinmarketcap.com and collect data.

 ## Installation